 2. How does Divi handle your images?

-This is the format used for the stickers of the BLOG Module in "grid" and "slide" versions.
+This is the format used for the vignettes of the BLOG Module in both grid and slide versions.
 This format is set to 400px * 250px - a ratio of 16:10 (slightly different from 16:9).

 You may also be interested in this: how to get square images for the Blog, Gallery and Portfolio modules.

-This is the format used for the images in the spotlight that appear at the top of each of your articlesjust below the title.
+This is the format used for the front page images that appear at the top of each of your articlesjust below the title.
 This format is set to 1080px * 675px - still a 16:10 ratio.

 This format uses the dimensions 510px * 382px.
 Beyond that your images will be cropped.